Most of it's boring

 31 March 2021

 Copy/paste.
 We all do it, and don't try to pretend that you don't!
 It's especially useful for direct quotations, as the surest way of not screwing up.
-So, there's absolutely nothing wrong with copy/paste—provided that you're not breaking copyright laws, that is.
+So, there's absolutely nothing wrong with copy/pasting—provided that you're not breaking copyright laws, that is.

 (more…)